Destroyer-official/-NetStress-/docs/PROJECT_ANALYSIS.md

 ## Overview

-NetStress is a network stress testing framework written in Python.
-It provides 15 attack protocols, comprehensive safety systems, and optional AI optimization.
+NetStress is a Python-based network stress testing tool.
+It provides 15 attack protocols and basic safety systems.

+**Important Limitations:**

+- This is a Python script, not a high-performance compiled tool
+- No actual kernel bypass (XDP/DPDK/eBPF code is placeholder/simulation)
+- "AI optimization" is basic heuristic parameter tuning, not machine learning
+- Performance is limited by Python interpreter and OS network stack

 ---